 When configured as an input, this signal initiates a single scan of all active input channels.
 The SYNC input signal is asserted LOW, and is pulled HIGH internally through a 4.7 KOhm resistor.
+Minimum input pulse width is 100 nanoseconds.

-When configured as an output, the SYNC signal is asserted for approximately 75-90 nanoseconds at the beginning of each scan.
+When configured as an output, the SYNC signal is asserted for approximately 130 nanoseconds at the beginning of each scan.
 The SYNC output signal is a TTL level that is available for synchronizing the operation of multiple target boards to a single initiator board.
 Like the SYNC input signal, the SYNC output signal is asserted LOW.
 Loading of the SYNC output should be limited to 10 milliamps or less.